erln8/erln8/docs/usage.md

 erln8 --build origin/basho-otp-18 --repo basho --id basho18
 ```

-Note: the `origin/` prefix is required when working with repos other than `default`.
+Note: the `origin/` prefix may be required when working with repos other than `default`.

 ## Repos + Multiple Repositories